 Syrian Hamster Housing

-Cages which mimic a burrow system - these have 'rooms' and connecting tunnels such as the 'Rotastack' and 'Habitrail' systems.
+- Cages which mimic a burrow system: These have 'rooms' and connecting tunnels such as the 'Rotastack' and 'Habitrail' systems.
 These tend to be the most expensive option but can be fun for the hamster if you purchase lots of different sections.
-They can be fiddley to clean and I found hamsters quite often escaped from the rotastacks.
+They can be fiddly to clean, and I found hamsters quite often escaped from the Rotastacks.

-Traditional cages - lightweight, easy to transport and reasonably easy to clean.
+- Traditional cages: These are lightweight, easy to transport and reasonably easy to clean.
 The smallest wire cages make a dull option for a hamster, but ones with multiple floors give the hamster room for exercise.
-Despite the fact that they were not designed for running around in trees hamsters are remarkably agile and many entertain themselves by scrambling up and down the wire sides and using the roof as monkey bars.
+Despite the fact that they were not designed for running around in trees, hamsters are remarkably agile.
+Many entertain themselves by scrambling up and down the wire sides and using the roof as monkey bars.

-If you have Syrian hamsters for long you will very likely have one escape—they are surprisingly strong, agile and determined.
-As you can see from the picture on the right one of my hamsters easily mastered the trick of squeezing up between the wall and radiator to emerge at the top of the radiator.
+If you have Syrian hamsters for long, you will very likely have one escape—they are surprisingly strong, agile and determined.
+As you can see from the picture above, one of my hamsters easily mastered the trick of squeezing up between the wall and radiator to emerge at the top of the radiator.

 Because they are prone to escape and general rodenty mischief (mine chewed a pile of my school books) if allowed loose in a room, lots of people opt for a hamster ball to allow them freedom to explore with out getting into the space behind the cupboards or between the floorboards.
 Allow them 20 minutes at a time in the ball - they will want a comfort break by then and the chance to drink and snack.
-Even with a ball some hamsters make it to the great outside such as Roly, who was found in his exercise ball running along the M6 (UK) motorway.
+Even with a ball, some hamsters make it to the great outside—such as Roly the hamster, who was found in his exercise ball running along the M6 (UK) motorway.

 I found that the hallway, with all doors closed, is the safest space for my hamsters to roam free without being confined to a ball.
 They can be remarkably adept at scrambling up and down stairs so makes sure upstairs and downstairs doors are shut and that everyone else in the house knows the hamster is out.

-Hamsters also enjoy going through tunnels—you may use cardboard tubes and boxes from home or buy some interlinking ones from the pet shop.
+- Tunnels: Hamsters also enjoy going through tunnels—you may use cardboard tubes and boxes from home or buy some interlinking ones from the pet shop.

-There are all sorts of chew toys available for them to gnaw on but you could cut them a hamster sized chunk of apple wood or willow.
+- Chew Toys: There are all sorts of chew toys available for them to gnaw on, or you could get them a hamster-sized chunk of apple wood or willow.
 It's best to buy wood from a pet shop to ensure it hasn't been exposed to pesticides.

-- Food-Dispensing Toys: You might find your hamster enjoys manipulating a small food dispensing ball to get it's daily rations or you could try stuffing a mini kong toy with a mixture of bedding and hamster food and a challenge for your hamster.
+- Food-Dispensing Toys: You might find your hamster enjoys manipulating a small food-dispensing ball to get it's daily rations or you could try stuffing a mini Kong toy with a mixture of bedding and hamster food and a challenge for your hamster.